GalaxyGate/guides/docs/discord/hosting_discord_js.md

 ### PM2
 What is PM2?
-PM2 is a process manager for the JavaScript runtime NodeJS which can be used to keep node application alive after a killed SSH session.
+PM2 is a process manager for the JavaScript runtime Node.js which can be used to keep node application alive after a killed SSH session.
 PM2 can easily start/stop/restart your bot as well as provide logging.

 !!! warning
     PM2 will restart when the bot crashes which can result in a boot loop.